Domain walls in super Yang-Mills: worldvolume TQFTs and deconfinement from semiclassics on $\mathbb{R}^3\times\mathbb{S}^1$: Proofs of claims about deconfinement on domain walls

 We are interested in the behaviour of $\expval{W_{R_{\vec{\lambda}}}[\mathcal{C}]}$ as $\mathcal{C}$ becomes large.
 In the limit of large $\mathcal{C}$, perimeter law terms $e^{-P(\mathcal{C})}$ due to deconfined weights dominate over area law terms $e^{-A(\mathcal{C})}$.
 Thus, if $R_{\vec{\lambda}}$ has any weights which are deconfined on $u$-walls, then $\expval{W_{R_{\vec{\lambda}}}[\mathcal{C}]}$ will exhibit perimeter law in the background of a $u$-wall, and quarks will be deconfined.

 \paragraph{} We can classify representations then by whether or not they deconfine in the background of $u$-walls, determining which (if any) $u$ do the job.
 To do so, we will organize representations by their $N$-ality, defined as the charge under the center of the representation\footnote{For a $\Z_n$ center, with generator $g=e^{2\pi i/n}$, a representation $R$ has $N$-ality $k$ if $R(g)=e^{2\pi ik/n}$.
 See appendix \ref{appendix:center} for more details.}, where for $\Spin{4n}$ representations will have two $N$-alities, corresponding to the two copies of $\Z_2$ in the center.
 Then, for each $N$-ality, $k$, we will find a weight of all representations of that $N$-ality, which we will call a \textit{universal weight} of $N$-ality $k$.
 Finally, using equation \eqref{eqn:u_deconfined} we will find the $u$-walls which deconfine the universal weights for each $N$-ality.
 For all non-zero $N$-alities, we will find universal weights which are deconfined on all $u$-walls for all $u$.
 For $N$-ality zero, in some groups we will find universal weights which are again deconfined on $u$-walls for all $u$, and in other groups we will find universal weights which are deconfined on $u$-walls for all $u$ \textit{except} $u=1$ and $u=c_2-1$.
 In the latter case, we will show that there are no $N$-ality 0 weights deconfined on $u=1,c_2-1$ walls.
+We want to stress that our treatment here is valid in the abelianized regime.
+Notably, the statement that $N$-ality 0 quarks are not deconfined on $u=1,c_2-1$ walls is not equivalent to the statement that $N$-ality 0 quarks are confined outside the abelianized regime.
+As discussed above, at energies of order $\frac{1}{L}$ $W$-bosons can be pair-produced and screen $N$-ality 0 quarks, leading to deconfinement as expected.

 The $N$-ality of the irreducible representation of $\SU{N}$ with highest weight $\vec{\lambda}=\sum_{a=1}^r\lambda_a\vec{w}_a$ is